 - Your products are already offered for sale at the markets and we do not plan on adding competition to the current producers' sales.

 - We strive for every market to have a balance between farmers and food artisans (bakeries are included in the food artisan category).
 In our model of a successful farmers' market, the farmers outnumber the food artisans.

-We prefer food artisans who source as many local ingredients as possible and whose products change with the seasons.
+- An applicant food artisan does not use enough locally grown or sourced ingredients in their recipes.
+We require food artisans to source as many local ingredients as possible and encourage them to create a menu that changes with the seasons.
 Local sourcing means that ingredients were grown or raised on a local farm.
 For example, the following ingredients must be sourced from local farms: eggs; honey and maple syrup; cream or milk; and any seasonal produce, herbs, and mushrooms that can be grown in the region.
-Local sourcing does not include purchase of items for reselling from a local distributor or retailer.
+Local sourcing does not include sourcing ingredients from a local distributor or retailer.